canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     interface: enp5s0
     [...]

-Lets propagate this newfound knowledge over to our ``requires`` constraint:
+Let's propagate this newfound knowledge over to our ``requires`` constraint:

 .. code-block:: none